microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

    ![](../img/vm_extension_customscript/03.png)

-* To match your environment configuration, you will need to provide the following:
+* To match your environment configuration, you will need to provide the following information:

     - The VMname as it is registered in Azure Arc